csaid/csaid.github.io/_posts/2020-07-15-why-inaccurate-antigen-tests-are-better-than-slow-pcr-tests.md

 <br> **A:** For mass testing of asymptomatic individuals in schools and offices, antigen tests are cheaper and more effective than PCR tests.

 **Q:** _Have other people come to this conclusion?_
-<br> **A:** Paul Romer has run some [simulations](https://paulromer.net/covid-sim-part3/) showing that low sensitivity tests can be effective in mass testing.
-After writing this, I came across a recent [pre-print by Paltiel et al.](https://www.medrxiv.org/content/10.1101/2020.07.06.20147702v1.full.pdf) showing how sensitivity is less important than test frequency, which is closely related to test delays, and another [pre-print by Larremore et al.](https://www.medrxiv.org/content/10.1101/2020.06.22.20136309v2.full.pdf) which explicitly shows that sensitivity is less important than testing delays.
+<br> **A:** Yes.
+After writing this blog post, I came across two recent pre-prints.
+* [Larremore et al.](https://www.medrxiv.org/content/10.1101/2020.06.22.20136309v2.full.pdf) shows that sensitivity is less important than testing delays.
+It comes with a wonderful [interactive calculator](https://larremorelab.github.io/covid-calculator3).
+* [Paltiel et al.](https://www.medrxiv.org/content/10.1101/2020.07.06.20147702v1.full.pdf) show that sensitivity is less important than test frequency.

 **Q:** _Are you arguing that antigen tests should always replace PCR?_
 <br> **A:** No, I’m only suggesting it for mass testing of asymptomatic individuals.
 If a symptomatic person comes into a doctor’s office a PCR test would make sense, since sensitivity becomes more important and cost becomes less important.